Patient Focused Care allows us to:

 While a patient is undergoing a procedure or is in PACU (recovery), in-house pagers are available so you are never out of touch with the condition of your family member or significant other.
 Pagers are available from the concierge in the main lobby.

-If you or your family need pastoral assistance, you may call our Chaplain at 501-690-9983, page at 501-395-0260, or ask your nurse to make contact for you.
+If you or your family need pastoral assistance, you may call our Chaplain at 501-940-2427, page at 501-395-0260, or ask your nurse to make contact for you.
 Feel free to contact your own pastor or other clergy member.
+Our visitor policy has changed during the Covid-19 Pandemic.
+Please visit Screening Process & Visitor Limitation for the current policy.

 RAPID RESPONSE TEAM